 - Locking rudder axis for gas/brake emulation for racing games.
 It is only compatible with CH USB devices

 - Plug and Play driverless USB installation for both PC and Macintosh

 - Compatible with Windows 98, 2000, XP, Vista, 7, 8, 10 and Mac OSX

 It’s an honest shame to have to put the CH Products Pro Pedals so low on our list.
 The pedals feel great and the three axes of control make for a very realistic experience.
 Their build quality matches the feeling you get: high quality, made to survive the test of time.
 The experience you get from them mimics real life incredibly accurately, and they are a true pleasure to use.

-These are great pedals, but given the uncertainty we recommend you get them if you run an older operating system.
+The CH Products Pro Pedals a are great product, but given the uncertainty we only recommend you get them if you run an older operating system.